 In 2015, a warbling 40% of the American public didn’t see climate change as a threat.

-Currently, non of their republican presidential candidates believe climate change to be a serious issue.
+Currently, none of their Republican presidential candidates believe climate change to be a serious issue.
 And let’s not get started on the senate.

 To air a Norwegian show about climate policy, in a country where half of the population think it’s overrated, is not just a small an insignificant action.
 It is a reflection of the world and the issues we deal with in this world.
 The time is right for this.
 And the American public needs to wake up to this new world and new reality, and demand more from their politicians.